VenkatProjects/Ansible_Automation/EC2_Terminate/README.md

 ![Terminiated](https://user-images.githubusercontent.com/67817741/181594293-ecdc0428-3522-4749-80c3-9704cdafcdb2.JPG)

-We have successfully terminated the insatce using ansible automation tool.
+We have successfully terminated the instance using ansible automation tool.